A Farm Wedding in St Veep

 Here’s some highlights from their beautiful day…

-If you are looking for a photographer in either Devon or Cornwall to capture your wedding day, my 2019 diary is almost full.
+If you are looking for a Cornish wedding photographer in either Devon or Cornwall to capture your wedding celebration, my 2019 diary is almost full.
 Please contact me to check availability and also the latest offers.
 I shall look forward to hearing from you soon.